-This article describes how to use the basic functions of the MaxCompute with the help of client command line tool.
-Before using the MaxCompute client, first install and configure the client.
+This article describes how to use the basic functions of the MaxCompute using client command line tool.
+Before using the MaxCompute client, you must install and configure the client.

 - Do not perform the analysis operation based on the output format of the client.
 The output format of the client is not ensured for forward compatibility.
-Clients in different versions are different in their command formats and behaviors. - For more information about basic commands of the client, see Basic commands.
+Clients of different versions are different in their command formats and behaviors. - For more information about basic commands of the client, see Basic commands.